Compensation policy

 6 - Compliance

-• To make sure we comply with this policy, all colleagues handling customer complaints and compensation claims will have read this policy and the Housing Ombudsman’s Complaint Handling Code.
+• To make sure we comply with this policy, all colleagues handling customer complaints and compensation claims will have read this policy and the Housing Ombudsman Service Complaint Handling Code.

-• Ombudsman decisions, whether a positive or negative outcome, are maintained in a central register, along with a ‘lessons learnt’ document, and reported to the Chief Customer Officer’s Leadership Team.
+• Housing Ombudsman Service decisions to award compensation, are maintained in a central register, along with a ‘lessons learnt’ document, and reported to the Chief Customer Officer’s Leadership Team.

 • The Customer Operations Director has ownership over this policy and is ultimately responsible for any breaches of this policy.